alevar/tiebrush/README.rst

   Optional arguments (at least one of -s/-c/-j must be specified):

   -s    output BED file with an estimate of the number of samples which contain alignments for each interval.
-  -c    output BedGraph (or BedWig with '-W') file with coverage for all mapped bases.
   -j    output BED file with coverage of all splice-junctions in the input file.
+  -c    output BedGraph (or BigWig with '-W') file with coverage for all mapped bases.
-  -W    save coverage in BigWig format.
-Default output is in Bed format.
+  -W    save coverage to -c file in BigWig format.
+Default output is in BED format.

 TieWrap
 """""""